CodingNinjasCodes/InterQues/README.md

 Respect fellow developers, everyone might be at a different stage of skill levels Encourage fellow developers, pass on an opportunity to them, if they've asked something simple, just point them to the right direction in as polite a manner as possible
- Thank fellow developers if they help you out in any way
+ Thank fedllow developers if they help you out in any way